-Coronavirus: As Bollywood reels from shutdown, daily-wage employees struggle to even buy food
+Coronavirus: As Bollywood reels from shutdown, daily-wage workers struggle to even buy food

 Will Bollywood change its ways?

 With the outbreak slowly gathering ground in India – 147 positive cases and three deaths – and no foreseeable end in sight, it’s too early to predict the long-term impact on Bollywood practices.
 Will production budgets be crimped?
 Will there be salary cuts?
 Will payments be delayed?
 Will movie stars take lower fees?
-Will Bollywood go back to its usual profligate ways or will be there be a rethink on how movies are made and marketed?
+Will Bollywood go back to its usual profligate ways or will there be a rethink on how movies are made and marketed?

 Given the volatility of the situation, it’s simply too early to place any bets, said the Guild’s Kulmeet Makkar.
 “We are all in shock, and we don’t know where this coronavirus will take us in the next few weeks,” he said.
 “It is an unknown scenario, and we have to wait and watch at least until March 31.”